Fawning: When People-Pleasing is a Trauma Response

 1. Notice the Body

-Fawning often comes with physical cues: tension in the chest, a knot in the gut, clenched fists, or shallow breathing.
-Noticing these signs can alert you to when you’re defaulting to appeasement.
+Fawning often comes with physical cues: discomfort, tension, tightness, unease.
+Noticing these signs can help you recognize the signals that alert you to when you’re defaulting to appeasement.
 Ask yourself: What is my body telling me right now?
 How can I slow down and listen?
 What are some important signals coming from my nervous system?

 5. Use other Responses: Fight & Flight